-In Columbus, we have quite the reputation of tearing things down.
+In Columbus, we have quite the reputation for tearing things down.

 But around the rest of Ohio, there are a handful of places that have been left to the elements, slowly disappearing back into nature.
 Abandoned places have an eerie sort of beauty and these unique destinations are no exception.

 From amusement parks to coal mining towns, here are some interesting places around the Buckeye state that have been completely deserted.

 Closed since 1978, the old Chippewa Lake Park has been slowly reclaimed by nature every since.
 The decrepit Ferris wheel, overgrown with plants, looms over the park, but there is good news on the horizon.
 The property will be transformed into a Medina County Park, a park that will pay homage to the old amusement park and reconnect residents with the nearby lake.
 It won’t be ready for visitors for at least two years, so keep this one filed away under “things to look forward to.”

 Location: Chippewa Lake, OH

 SeaWorld Ohio opened in the spring of 1970 and delighted guests until it closed in the early 2000s.
 Now it stands abandoned, with some of the rides still in place.
 It may be gone, but the memories of summer trips to Geauga Lake are still all too real for many Ohioans.

 Speaking of Geauga Lake… it’s definitely seen better days as well.
 The park first opened in 1887 and by the 1920s, it housed the largest wooden roller coaster of its time, an Olympic-sized pool, and dozens of other attractions.
 The amusement park closed in 2007 and the waterpark followed in 2016 and since then, the whole site has become overgrown.